KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-GameOfLife by raywo](https://github.com/raywo/MMM-GameOfLife)

 1. Recommendation: Found `jshint` in file `.gitignore`: Replace "jshint" by "eslint".
+2. Recommendation: Found `https://cdnjs.cloudflare.com` in file `MMM-GameOfLife.js`: It looks like a package is loaded via CDN.
+It would be better if the package were installed locally via npm.
-2. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-3. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
+4. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
-4. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.`.
+5. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.`.
-5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+7. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-7. Recommendation: No ESLint configuration was found.
+8. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-GamepadEvents by victor-paumier](https://github.com/victor-paumier/MMM-GamepadEvents)